makerdao/governance-manual/parameter-index/debt-auction/param-debt-auction-delay.md

 ## Purpose

 The Debt Auction Delay exists to provide time for Keepers to bid on liquidated vaults via Collateral Auctions.
-If the Debt Auction Delay is set to zero, all liquidations will proceed instantly to Debt Auctions, as well as triggering a Collateral Auction, which would mint unnecessary amounts of MKR.
+If the Debt Auction Delay is set to zero, each liquidation would instantly trigger a Debt Auction, as well as a Collateral Auction, which would mint unnecessary amounts of MKR.

 ## Trade-offs